Frequently Asked Questions and Answers

 Even if you manage to survive and not kill yourself, there is still the very serious risk of damage to your throat, vocal cords, esophagus, and stomach, and if it should happen, a perforated esophagus or stomach is extremely hard to repair and is quite often fatal.
 A small puncture, perforation, or even the slightest nick can lead to the bacterial infection peritonitis that can quickly turn deadly.
 Most intelligent people realize it's just not worth the risk.

 Nope, not really.
 You're looking at the most authoritative and comprehensive compilation of information on the subject right here on this website.
-If you are still interested in finding out more, the only book out that deals with sword swallowing much at any length at all is "Memoirs of a Swordswallower" (originally entitled "Step Right Up") by Daniel P. Mannix, where he describes his few months' adventures with a sideshow in 1949, but which does not go into detail at all on how to actually swallow a sword (and he quit a few months later soon after writing his book!)
-There is actually quite a bit of doubt and discussion among sword swallowers and other sideshow folk as to whether Mannix actually did learn to swallow a sword or if the entire story is fictional.
+If you are still interested in finding out more, the main book out that deals with sword swallowing is "Memoirs of a Swordswallower" (originally entitled "Step Right Up") by Daniel P. Mannix, where he describes his few months' adventures with a sideshow in 1949, but which does not go into detail on how to actually swallow a sword.
+(There has been a bit of discussion among sword swallowers and sideshow folks questioning whether Mannix actually did have any experience traveling with a sideshow or learning to swallow a sword, or if the story is pure fiction.)

 If you are still obsessed with actually learning to try to swallow a sword, there are sometimes sideshow classes taught for a fee at Coney Island Sideshow by the Seashore in Brooklyn, New York.

 Disclaimer: We accept no responsibility or liability for your actions.
 In other words, "DON'T EVEN TRY IT!"
-No, we're not trying to be mean, we just don't want you to get hurt and us to get sued!
-Please read our disclaimer.
+No, we're not trying to be mean, we just don't want you to get hurt!

 If you are still really interested in performing, we highly recommend that you take up some other hobby such as juggling or magic.